 Amy Walter provides leadership in the establishment and execution of software development, applications strategy, and developing and maintaining applications standards.

-Justin Hoyt is accountable for providing a stable, reliable environment for existing operations (network, data centers and cloud services) while building the new shared infrastructure service.
+Justin Hoyt is accountable for providing a stable, reliable environment for telephony, data networking, server administration, identity management and enterprise storage.

 Click here to see OCIO and WashU IT Department org charts.